vuquangtrong/mkdocs-material-blog/docs/blog/site-setup/markdown-syntax/index.md

 #### Code annotations

-[Code annotation](https://squidfunk.github.io/mkdocs-material/reference/code-blocks/#code-annotations) is a uniqe feature of Meterial theme which offers a comfortable and friendly way to attach arbitrary content to specific sections of code blocks by adding numeric markers in block and inline comments in the language of the code block.
+[Code annotation](https://squidfunk.github.io/mkdocs-material/reference/code-blocks/#code-annotations) is a unique feature of Material theme which offers a comfortable and friendly way to attach arbitrary content to specific sections of code blocks by adding numeric markers in block and inline comments in the language of the code block.

 Code annotations can be placed anywhere in a code block where a comment for the language of the block can be placed, e.g. for JavaScript in `// ...` and `/* ... */`, for YAML in `# ...`, etc.